image credit: flickr marmet544

-Whether you are a seasoned Project Manager or some one who have recent been promoted to Project Manager job, this article will be helpful in either way as information something new or a fresh reminder of what you already have been doing.
+This article will be helpful in either way, as information something new or a fresh reminder of what you already have been doing.

-Teams always look at their Project Manager to lead them, guide them, provide the necessary tools, templates, guidelines, scope and all necessary parameters of the project, let’s analyze these five steps that would surely help lead to a successful team.
+Teams always look up at their Project Manager to lead them, guide them, provide the necessary tools, templates, guidelines, scope and all necessary parameters of the project.

 1: Purpose, Goal, Outcome:

-Project Manager has to gather the team and clarify the purpose of the project, why is the project being performed, what are the goals that need to be achieved and how to achieve them.
-What is the end result or outcome or the project, whether its a service or product to be delivered and how will the end result look like.
+• What is the end result or outcome or the project.
+Whether its a service or product to be delivered and how will the end result look like.

-It makes sense, if teams knows the purpose of the project and goals that are set for them and how to achieve those goals, they will better perform and tries to achieve the goals set for them.
+If teams knows the purpose of the project and goals that are set for them and how to achieve those goals, they will better perform and tries to achieve the goals set for them.

 These are some of the questions that a Project Manager need to clarify upfront in order to make a successful project team.